 Though it is not associated with erotic or promiscuous activities demonstrated by our contemporary youths.
 But on this day, we commemorate the sacrificial love of St. Valentine.
-Due to his love for the union of couples who loved themselves in the Roman empire, he was killed by Emperor Claudius II after placing an embargo on marriage in order for his soldiers to concentrate well in battle.
+Due to his love for the union of couples who loved themselves in the Roman Empire, he was killed by Emperor Claudius II.
+It was after placing an embargo on marriage in order for his soldiers to concentrate well in battle.

 The History of Valentine’s Day Celebration

 The Catholic Church recognizes at least three different saints named Valentine or Valentinus, all of whom were martyred.
-Meanwhile, the history of Valentine’s Day, which occurs every February 14, and the story of its patron saint are somehow vague.
-We do know that February has long been celebrated as a month of romance and that St. Valentine’s Day, as we know it today, contains vestiges of both Christian and ancient Roman traditions.
+The history of Valentine’s Day, which occurs every February 14, and the story of its patron saint are somehow vague.
+We do know that February has long been celebrated as a month of romance.
+Also, St. Valentine’s Day, as we know it today, contains vestiges of both Christian and ancient Roman traditions.
 But who was Saint Valentine, and how did he become associated with this ancient rite?

 1. One legend contends that Valentine was a priest who served during the third century in Rome.
 When Emperor Claudius II decided that single men made better soldiers than those with wives and families, he placed an embargo on marriage for young men.
 Valentine, seeing the injustice therein, disobeyed the Emperor’s decree and continued to perform marriage rites secretly for young lovers.
 When Valentine’s actions were discovered, the Emperor ordered that he be put to death.